practable/rl-supervisor-two/student/readme.md

 # Student MCU Test System

-This directory contains code and documentation for **validating the Supervisor PCB** by simulating unsafe and safe control cases from the **Student Arduino** and logging outputs using a third **Tester Arduino**.
+This directory contains code and documentation for validating the Supervisor PCB by simulating unsafe and safe control cases from the Student Arduino and logging outputs using a third Tester Arduino.

-The test system has **two modes of operation**:
+The test system has two modes of operation:
-1. **Automated Test Runner** – Runs all 30 tests sequentially.
+1. Automated Test Runner – Runs all 30 tests sequentially.
-2. **Manual Test Runner** – Runs a single test selected by the user and run from Python.
+2. Manual Test Runner – Runs a single test selected by the user and run from Python.

 ## Folder Structure